« View All Saints & Feast Days

 They were close friends and traveling companions on their mission of evangelization, beginning in Troas in Asia Minor and continuing on in Greece and ultimately to Rome.
 St. Paul refers to him as “the beloved physician” (Colossians 4:14), and at the end of the Acts of the Apostles, Luke records what is effectively Paul’s “last testament” (Acts 28:23-31).
 Whether Luke was present in Rome when St. Paul was martyred is not recorded.

-Why did Luke write to Theophilus?
+Why did St. Luke write to Theophilus?

-Luke addressed his Gospel and the Acts of the Apostles to “most excellent Theophilus” ― the name being Latin for “friend of God.”
+St. Luke addressed his Gospel and the Acts of the Apostles to “most excellent Theophilus” ― the name being Latin for “friend of God.”
 As such, it suggests that the Gospel and the Acts were addressed to a Christian, whether a particular person or as a pseudonym for Christian readers generally.
 The use of such literary devices was not uncommon in his day.
 If to a specific person, some think Luke was writing to an imperial official whom he had met while in Rome, and whom he wished to educate further about Christ.

 How did St. Luke die?